Greg Fargo

-Greg Fargo (born May 21, 1983) is a Canadian ice hockey coach.
-He is the current head coach for Colgate.
-He previously served as the head coach for Elmira College's women's ice hockey team.
+Greg Fargo (born May 21, 1983) is a Canadian ice hockey coach and former goaltender.
+He is the current head coach for the New York Sirens of the Professional Women's Hockey League (PWHL).
+He previously served as the head coach for Elmira College and Colgate's women's ice hockey teams.

 Playing career

 Fargo played college ice hockey at Elmira College where he posted a 45–29–9 record in 88 games for the Soaring Eagles.
 During his senior season, he recorded the lowest goals against average (2.04) and highest save percentage (.926) in program history.
 The Soaring Eagles won the ECAC West tournament and Fargo was named the tournament Most Outstanding Player.
 They advanced to the Final Four of the 2006 NCAA Division III men's ice hockey tournament.
 He also became the school's leader in career saves (2,565) and minutes played (5,122:53).

 Coaching career

 Elmira College

 On June 6, 2008, Fargo was named head coach for his alma-mater, the Elmira College women's hockey team.
-He served as the head coach for four years, where he led the Soaring Eagles to a 85–23–5 record.
-During his first season at Elmira during the 2008–09 season, he led the team to a NCAA Division III women's ice hockey best 25 wins, ECAC West tournament championship, and a runner-up finish at the NCAA Division III women's ice hockey tournament.
+He served as the head coach for four years, where he led the Soaring Eagles to an 85–23–5 record.
+During his first season at Elmira during the 2008–09 season, he led the team to an NCAA Division III women's ice hockey best 25 wins, ECAC West tournament championship, and a runner-up finish at the NCAA Division III women's ice hockey tournament.
 Following an outstanding season he was named ECAC West Co-Coach of the Year.
 During the 2009–10 season, he led the team to a second consecutive tournament championship, and a third-place finish at the NCAA Division III women's ice hockey tournament.